 Price starts at $609 for the AMD Ryzen processor.
 The IdeaPad with an Intel processor starts at $709.99.

 Laptop vs. desktop: Which to choose for recording podcasts

 You can record and edit podcasts on both laptop and desktop computers.
 Choosing between them involves a mix of how you plan to use them, your budget, and personal preference.

 Pros and cons of using a laptop for podcasting

-- Portability.
+Portability.
 A laptop computer can be your on-the-go recording studio.
-Bring it along for field recording, and enjoy all the same functionality you’d get in your home or office environment.
+Bring it along with your podcast mic for field recording, and enjoy all the same functionality you’d get in your home or office environment.
 You can turn just about any location, from a theater to a hotel room, into a sound editing workspace.

 Still, there are a few reasons why some podcasters may not want a laptop as their podcast workstation.
 Here are three disadvantages of using a laptop for podcasting:

 Price.
 Laptops are typically more expensive than desktop computers with equivalent processing power.